thenadz/document-gallery/README.txt

 To see a list of features planned for the future as well as to propose your own ideas for future Document Gallery development, take a look at our [issue tracker](https://github.com/thenadz/document-gallery/issues).

+= 4.2.2 =
+* **Bug Fix:** Ghostscript-based thumbnail generation was failing in a rare corner case.
+Thanks [sigvevidnes](https://wordpress.org/support/profile/sigvevidnes) for identifying this issue!

 = 4.2.1 =
 * **Bug Fix:** There was a bug in validating user secrets for [Thumber.co](https://thumber.co) that has now been addressed.